 CosmetiX – Inspection of cosmetic defects

 For the inspection of cosmetic defects, the test samples are rotated 360°.
 This allows inspection of cracks, scratches, contaminants and other cosmetic defects on the bottom, vial wall and crimp cap.

 Automated particle inspection distinguishes between floating, suspended and settled particles at the bottom.
 Particles in the liquid are inspected using image subtraction and particle tracking algorithms.
 Sequences of high resolution images are acquired as the liquid inside the vial rotates, causing potential particles to move.
 The spinning profile is defined individually for each inspection task and is part of the inspection specification.

-As movements and vibrations may impact image quality and the inspection outcome accordingly, our philosophy is not have any moving parts or components in the optical path meaning that all lightings, optics and cameras are in a fixed position and are neither swiveling nor rotating.
+As movements and vibrations may impact image quality and the inspection outcome accordingly, our philosophy is to have no moving parts or components in the optical path meaning that all lightings, optics and cameras are in a fixed position and are neither swiveling nor rotating.
 OptiX is the basis for high-quality image capture and excellent inspection results.

 Our optical setups consist of the latest digital high-speed cameras and lighting components.
 Light setups and camera types are selected according to the individual inspection task.

 For cosmetic defect, inspection samples are rotated by 360°.
 This allows an inspection for cracks, scratches and other defects on the container wall and closure.

 For instance, in certain cosmetic defect inspections, color cameras are used to make cracks visible.